chic2/hacker-rank/CONTRIBUTING.md

 Thank you for your interest in contributing to this repository! 🙌

-This project contains Python solutions to algorithm problems from [HackerRank](https://www.hackerrank.com/), organized by domain (e.g., Sorting, Dynamic Programming, etc.).
+This project contains Python solutions to algorithm problems from [HackerRank](https://www.hackerrank.com/), (e.g., Sorting, Dynamic Programming, etc.).
 Contributions are welcome, whether you're adding new solutions, improving existing ones, or updating documentation.

 ---